Opportunities for Undergraduates

 We are pleased to announce the 2018 NIH Community College Summer Enrichment Program (CCSEP).
 The purpose of this program is to increase the number of community college students who participate in the NIH Summer Internship Program (SIP).
 The long-term goal is to increase the number of community college students who transfer to four-year colleges and universities and consider careers in the biomedical sciences (At the NIH "biomedical sciences" includes everything from behavioral and social sciences, through biology and chemistry, to physics, mathematical modeling, computational biology, and biostatistics).
 In addition to performing full-time research in a laboratory or on a project at the NIH, CCSEP interns will meet each week as a group with students in the College Summer Opportunities to Advance Research (C-SOAR) program.
 Together they will participate in workshops and courses focused on the development of academic and professional skills in preparation for careers in health care and in social, behavioral, and biomedical research.

 To apply, you must complete the standard SIP application and indicate in your cover letter that you are applying for CCSEP.
-The online application is now open.
-The CCSEP application deadline is January 12, 2018.
+The online application deadline February 5, 2019.
+Reference letters should be submitted by February 12, 2019.
 IMPORTANT: In item 9 on the Summer Internship Program application, SIP Subprogram Selection, please be certain to select CCSEP.

 We are pleased to announce the 2018 Amgen Scholars Program at the National Institutes of Health (NIH).
 The Amgen Scholars Program at NIH is a partnership between the Amgen Foundation, the Foundation for the NIH, and the NIH Office of Intramural Training & Education.
 Amgen Scholars at NIH will spend the summer working at NIH's main campus in Bethesda, Maryland side-by-side with some of the world's leading scientists, in an environment devoted exclusively to biomedical research.
 During their internships at NIH, scholars will be matched with research mentors in the NIH Intramural Research Program (IRP) where they will be immersed in a culture of translational science and will explore important elements of the basic, translational, and clinical research enterprise.
 (To get an idea of the types of research conducted in the 27 Institutes and Centers that make up the NIH, visit http://www.nih.gov/icd/).